martinklusacek/BlackScholesModel/README.md

-Black Scholes Model Implementation in C#
+## Black Scholes Model Implementation in C# using Winforms

 Overview
 This project provides an implementation of the Black Scholes Model using C#.
 The Black Scholes Model is a widely used mathematical model for pricing options contracts.
 With this implementation,